mostlybadfly/jekyllsite/_posts/2015-1-6-Lita-Bot.md

 What the above shows is that my bot will be connecting to irc channel #mostlybotfly, login as "botfly" and authenticated with a password.
 Below this is the connection to the local redis host, special term_pattern for the karma handler, as well as setting the api for my recipe handler.
 Documentation for various handlers could be find online, but in general they involve sending a command to Lita and getting a response in return.
 Below is an example of a handler for Lita that I had fun writing.

 The lita-recipe handler will return a random top recipe from Food2Fork.
 The idea is that if you are in a chat and looking for a random recipe idea, you can have it on demand.
-Lita makes it easy to create handlers and can be quickly created using `lita handler NAME_OF_YOUR_HANDLER'.
+Lita makes it easy to create handlers and can be quickly created using `lita handler NAME_OF_YOUR_HANDLER`.
 For mine, I did `lita handler lita-recipe`.
 From there, Lita creates a handler ruby file to create the actions to be carried out.
 I have provided an example of the lita-recipe code:

 {% highlight ruby %}
 require 'lita'